carolineeeeeee/DecompoVision/doc/source/mturk.rst

 Results
 ========
-We conducted object detection and instance segmentation experiments on Mechanical Turk for two transformations frost and brightness.
+We conducted object detection and instance segmentation experiments on Mechanical Turk for two image transformations adding artificial frost and changing brightness.
-Results can be found in our github repository: TODO link
+Results can be found in our github repository: TODO link.